(I may earn a small commission from the products mentioned in this post.)

-In this article I’ll share some warning signs that I might need TKR that slowly crept up on me over the years.
+In this article I’ll share some warning signs that slowly crept up on me over the years telling me that I might be a candidate for TKR.
 At first they were subtle warnings and in time they created problems and caused pain.

 Some things seemed like minor inconveniences and I didn’t give them much thought.
-I became use to the associated pain and discomfort and I accepted them as part of the aging process.
+I became used to the associated pain and discomfort and I accepted them as part of the aging process.

 Now that I look back, the aging process had something to do with it but what was really happening was that my knee was slowly deteriorating and I had accepted the pain and discomfort as “the way life was”.